evronylab/STREAM/README.md

 Filtering thresholds can be set separately for "A" loci (poly-A motif) and "nonA" loci (all other motifs) because poly-A loci are more mutable than loci with longer motifs and may need to be filtered differently.

-Note: filters related to read depth can have different values specified for each [sampleType] group (typeA or typeB) as defined in the [samples list](#b-samples-list), which can be useful when performing an analysis combining different types of samples such as bulk and capture samples, or exome and genome samples.
+Note: filters related to read depth can have different values specified for each [sampleType] group (typeA or typeB) as defined in the [samples list](#b-samples-list), which can be useful when performing an analysis combining different types of samples such as non-capture and capture samples, or exome and genome samples.

 ## Running STREAM